soccin/S1Seq/README.md

 # S1Seq pipeline

-Keeney Lab for resection tract mapping.
+## Keeney Lab pipeline for resection tract mapping.

-PE version using PE-mapper
+This version is for Single End (SE) read data.